CreativeCrafts/php-aws-send-email/README.md

 ## Configuration
 Proper configuration is key to getting the most out of this package.
 Here's what to consider for each component:

+- EmailService:
-    - EmailService: Ensure your SES client is properly configured with your AWS credentials.
-Choose appropriate logger and rate limiter implementations based on your needs.
+  - SES Client: Ensure your SES client is properly configured with your AWS credentials and region.
   - Logger: Choose a log file path that's writable by your application and easily accessible for monitoring.
+  - Rate Limiter: Select either InMemoryRateLimiter or RedisRateLimiter based on your application's needs and infrastructure.
+  - Template Engine: Organize your templates in a logical directory structure and pass shared variables appropriately.

+- Logger:
+  - Ensure the log file path is secure and not publicly accessible.
+  - Use appropriate log levels (info, warning, error) to categorize log messages effectively.

+- Rate Limiter:
   - InMemoryRateLimiter: Set limits that align with your SES account limits and expected email volumes.
   - RedisRateLimiter: Ensure your Redis connection is stable and consider using a dedicated Redis instance for rate limiting in high-volume scenarios.

+- Template Engines:
-    - SimpleTemplateEngine and AdvancedTemplateEngine: Organize your templates in a logical directory structure for easy management.
+  - SimpleTemplateEngine: Organize your simple templates in a dedicated directory for easy management.
+  - AdvancedTemplateEngine: Utilize partials and shared variables to maintain consistency across complex templates.

 ## Testing